monicasjsu/Emerging-Software-Technologies-Project/README.md

 1. Image to Image Translation done for this project by using two approaches
     1. Using Pix2PixGAN
     2. Using CycleGAN
-3. Character recognition using CNN and YOLOV3 from above step.

 ## Dataset
 1. We have collected images of maps which contains satellite images of New York region